ABOUT OUTSIDE MEDICINE

 The Outside Medicine curriculum is based on evidence and experience.
-The skills in our courses follow national standards of patient care to promote optimal outcomes.
-We provide internationally recognized certifications in wilderness medicine that meet or exceed the Wilderness Medicine Education Collaborative (WMEC) scope of practice guidelines.
+The skills in our courses follow national standards of patient care established by the Wilderness Medical Society.
+We provide internationally recognized certifications in wilderness medicine that meet or exceed the Wilderness Medicine Education Collaborative (WMEC) scope of practice guidelines (WFA, WAFA, WFR) as well as the "Minimum Guidelines and Scope of Practice for Wilderness First Aid" as published by the Wilderness Medical Society.

 Quality Instruction for Hawaii, Continental USA, and Internationally

-Lead instructor, Patrick Noble, has been teaching in the state of Hawaii for many years now.
+Lead instructor, Patrick Noble, has been teaching in the state of Hawaii for 7 years.
 Case studies and scenarios for HI courses use locations from within the state and situations that are likely to occur.
 Outside Medicine is an approved vendor for both the state of HI as well as RCUH/PCSU.

 On the Mainland, course locations are desert, mountains, coast, and rainforests including California, New Mexico, Colorado, North Carolina, Washington, and Oregon.
 Various courses have benefitted search & rescue teams, prep schools, universities, conservation organizations, watershed partnerships, solo adventure seekers, couples, and families.
 This is necessary training for work and play in the outdoors.